theochem/BFit/README.md

 basis functions are Gaussians and the fitted probability distribution is a scalar function like the electron density.

-For more examples of using BFit, see the example section down below or the interactive [Jupyter binder](https://mybinder.org/v2/gh/theochem/bfit/master?labpath=%2Fexamples%2) or files in the [example folder](https://github.com/theochem/BFit/tree/master/examples) to see specific examples on how to fit using the different algorithms and objective functions.
+See the example [section](#kl-fpi-models-of-atomic-densities) down below or the interactive [Jupyter binder](https://mybinder.org/v2/gh/theochem/bfit/master?labpath=%2Fexamples%2) or various files in the example [folder](https://github.com/theochem/BFit/tree/master/examples) to see specific examples on how to fit using the different algorithms and objective functions.
 For further information about the api, please visit